tobyl/mad402-evals/design-project.md

 In short, I would not expect to see views that represent the entire process of adding a mortgage to the app, but I would expect to see all relevant views for a money transfer including contact management, transfer history and the transfer process.

+## Common pages

+Your app should include a home page (a dashboard page, not the app splash screen) and some other common pages, such as profile and settings.
+However, these can be brief - no need for pages showing every aspect of user management or settings.
+Consider the primary goal of the wireframe - your boss is probably already familiar with the process users will follow to reset their password.

 The wireframe should be:

 - Low fidelity - focus on layout and perceived functionality